mskmohan50-profile/Collector-s-Hub/README.md

 npm run lint          # lint
 npm run typecheck      # type-check
 ```

-No `.env`, database, or backend setup needed — the app runs entirely on mock data in `src/data.ts`.
-Product images are already included under `public/images/{category}/`.

 ## Assumptions Made

 - No backend/database — all data (listings, posts, comments, likes) is static mock data. `@supabase/supabase-js` is listed in `package.json` but unused in code.